DimitarRadkovDimitrov/tinder-bot/README.md

 1. A valid Tinder account made with your facebook account (open the app from your phone to make sure it works)

 2. Python installed on your computer - https://www.python.org/downloads/

+3. This project downloaded on your computer - Use cmd or terminal (mac) to open "TinderBot" directory
 <br><br>

 ## How to Use the Program: ##